turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 ```
 We loop through all our fruits, find the one where the fruit.id matches the
 id in the dataset, and update it's property to indicate it is now rotten.
 After we've updated our
 Data Model, we re-render the model to see the change.

+Interested in learning more about data attributes?
+Check out [this article](https://www.abeautifulsite.net/posts/working-with-html5-data-attributes/)!
 </section>

 <div class="call-to-action">